 Having a Code of Conduct means I know that you are committed to creating a safe and inclusive environment for everyone.
 That’s important.

-I expect to present from my own laptop.
-I use a Macbook Pro, and will have everything I need with me.
+I expect to present from my own laptop and will have everything I need with me.

 Let me know in good time:

 - The expected audience for the event.
 Tell me a bit about the sort of attendees, their technical background, whether they are mostly from large companies or are freelancers and so on.

 - Slide resolution and any other technical details that might be helpful as I prepare.

 - Any additional events you expect me to attend as well as my talk

 The more you can tell me, the better I am able to shape my talk for your audience.